andrewchilds/caveman/README.md

 ![Travis](https://travis-ci.org/andrewchilds/caveman.png?branch=master)

-Caveman is a 1KB JS templating engine, written for long-running single-page applications that render thousands or even tens of thousands of DOM elements at a time.
+Caveman is a 1KB JS templating engine, written for long-running single-page applications that render tens of thousands of DOM elements at a time.

-Caveman's markup language is built on an extensible macro system, which allows for arbitrary script execution, explicit logic, and partials.
-The library is lightweight, has zero dependencies, and adds a single `Caveman` variable to the global namespace, and seems to be [pretty fast](#benchmarks).
+Caveman's markup language is built using an extensible macro system, which allows for arbitrary script execution, explicit logic, and partials.
+The library is lightweight (1kb compressed), has no dependencies, adds a single `Caveman` variable to the global namespace, and seems from [initial benchmark tests](#benchmarks) to be very fast, almost as fast as native JS concatenation.

 ## Installation

-Caveman is available through npm and bower:

 ```sh
 npm install caveman